BR-IDL/PaddleViT/README.md

 * Python 3.6/3.7
 * PaddlePaddle 2.1.0+
 * CUDA10.2+
+> Note: It is recommended to install the latest version of PaddlePaddle to avoid some CUDA errors for  PaddleViT training.
+For PaddlePaddle, please refer to this [link](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/zh/install/pip/linux-pip.html) for stable version installation and this [link](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/zh/develop/install/pip/linux-pip.html#gpu) for develop version installation.
 ### Installation
 1. Create a conda virtual environment and activate it.
    ```shell